2023-10-11 06:59:50

 Eighteen Thais are feared dead, according to reports from their employers, Thai Foreign Ministry spokesperson Kanchana Patarachoke said Tuesday.
 A first group of 15 evacuees were scheduled to board a flight to arrive in Thailand on Thursday.

-The Austrian government said three dual Austro-Israeli citizens could be among those kidnapped by Hamas during its attack on Israel.
+The Austrian government said three dual Austro-Israeli citizens might be among those kidnapped by Hamas during its attack on Israel.
 Italy’s foreign minister said an Italian-Israeli couple living at Kibbutz Be’eri had been missing since the raid and “probably taken hostage.”

 WHAT HAVE BEEN SOME OF THE EXPANSIVE EFFECTS OF THE WAR?